akpw/mktxp/README.md

 It gathers  rich set of metrics across multiple routers, all easily configurable via built-in CLI interface. \
 Apart from exporting to Prometheus, MKTXP can also print some of the metrics directly on the command line (see a [WiFi Clients example](https://github.com/akpw/mktxp/blob/main/README.md#mikrotik-device-config) below).

-For effortless visualisation of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+For effortless visualization of the RouterOS metrics exported to Prometheus, MKTXP comes with a dedicated [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 <img src="https://akpw-s3.s3.eu-central-1.amazonaws.com/mktxp_black.png" width="530" height="620">